 Scenario extensions

 Expanding on Hsee and Kunreuther (2000), we standardized Studies 1, 2, 4, and 5 by ensuring that for each study/scenario there will be a claim compensation version and a purchase insurance version.
-We therefore created a purchase insurance scenario version for Studies 1 and 2 (painting and camera scenarios), which only had a claim compensation scenario in the target article, and created an insurance claim scenario version for Studies 4 and 5 (vase and clock scenarios), which only had purchase insurance scenarios in the target article.
+We therefore created a purchase insurance scenario version for Studies 1 and 2, which only had a claim compensation scenario in the target article, and created an insurance claim scenario version for Studies 4 and 5, which only had purchase insurance scenarios in the target article.

 Dependent variables extensions

-We standardized the dependent variables across all studies, so that each scenario had two dependent variables, one examining likelihood, and one examining investment (hours or pay).
+We standardized the dependent variables across all studies, so that each scenario had two dependent variables, one examining likelihood (likelihood DV), and one examining investment (hours or pay DV).

-We summarized our replication and extension design in Table 2 and Figure 2 (building on the Table 1 and Figure 1 above).
+We summarized our replication and extension design in Table 3 and Figure 2 (building on the Table 1 and Figure 1 above).
+And we provided the full versions of claim-compensation and purchase-insurance scenarios in Table 4 and Table 5.

 Figure 2